 The Bodhisatta was once a golden peacock.
 For safety’s sake, he lived in the remote Dandaka forest.
 Every morning at sunrise, and again at sunset, the Bodhisatta sat on a hilltop and recited two protection spells, one in worship of the sun and the other in honor of past Buddhas.

-Eventually his successor read the plate and sent a hunter to the forest, but the quest for a golden peacock proved equally futile for him, and also for the following four kings.
+Eventually the king’s successor read the plate and sent a hunter to the forest, but the quest for a golden peacock proved equally futile for him, and also for the following four kings.
 But the hunter sent by the next king was quite clever.
 When he saw that snares would not close on the Bodhisatta’s legs, he came up with a new plan.
-He caught a peahen and trained it to dance when he clapped his hands and cry out when he snapped his fingers, then he took it to the forest and first thing in the morning, before the Bodhisatta had chanted his spells, the hunter snapped his fingers.
+He caught a peahen and trained it to dance when he clapped his hands and cry out when he snapped his fingers, then he took it to the forest.
+First thing in the morning, before the Bodhisatta had chanted his spells, the hunter snapped his fingers.
 Desire rose in the Bodhisatta’s heart and he went off to find the female; and when he found her, he got caught in the hunter’s net.

 The hunter brought the golden peacock to the delighted king who sat down to talk with the Bodhisatta before killing him.
-He learned why he was captured and that he was about to die, but he told the king his special golden color was not an enchantment and eating him would not give immortality since he himself was not immortal.
+The Bodhisatta learned why he had been captured and that he was about to die, but he told the king his special golden color was not an enchantment and eating him would not give immortality since he himself was not immortal.
 He explained that he had once been the king of this same realm, and after living in heaven he was reborn on Earth as a peacock due to some sin.
 But he got a gorgeous golden hue because when he wore the crown he had faithfully kept the five precepts and made his subjects do the same.